 Build a Legacy, Close the Wealth Gap

-Life insurance can change your family’s future.
-For example, access to a paid-in-full college education can alter what careers your family members pursue and allow them to graduate debt free.
+The death benefit can change your family’s future.
+For example, access to a paid-in-full college education can alter what careers your children pursue and allow them to graduate debt free.
 Life insurance could also be the means to buy your family a house, help them start a business, or have the emergency fund and financial support they never had while you were alive.

 How much insurance does one person need?